DomiRojas/drojas-csic-github/new proyect/Intro.md

 environments written in 1990–2 by Bill Venables and David M. Smith when at the University of Adelaide.
 We have made a number of small changes to reflect differences between the R and S programs, and expanded some of the material.
-We would like to extend warm thanks to Bill Venables (and David Smith) for granting permission to distribute this modified version of the notes in this way, and for being a supporter of R from way back.
-Comments and corrections are always welcome.
-Please address email correspondence to R-core@R-project.org.

-Suggestions to the reader

-Most R novices will start with the introductory session in Appendix A. This should give some familiarity with the style of R sessions and more importantly some instant feedback on what actually happens.
-Many users will come to R mainly for its graphical facilities.
-See Chapter 12 [Graphics], page 63, which can be read at almost any time and need not wait until all the preceding sections have been digested.

 1 Introduction and preliminaries